 The bug latches on to about 20 million people every year in the US, causing about 900 deaths (mostly among adults ages 65 and older) and about 109,000 hospitalizations.

-But after a quiet 2020 and 2021, likely because of COVID preventive measures that forced many other viruses into hiding, norovirus made a rapid return beginning in January this year, according to data from 12 state health departments.
+After a quiet 2020 and 2021, likely because of COVID preventive measures that forced many other viruses into hiding, norovirus made a rapid return beginning in January 2022, according to data from 12 state health departments published in September.
 The number of reported outbreaks in the 2021–2022 surveillance year was nearly three times that of 2020–2021.

 “I think a lot of folks have forgotten that other viruses are around these days, but norovirus is still here,” said Anita Kambhampati, CDC epidemiologist and lead author of the report.
 “So this is just a reminder that we are seeing that return to prepandemic levels.”